AFWERX SBIR 2025: Complete Guide to Air Force Open Topic and Specific Topic Funding

 Open Topic Phase II

 The Phase II, or prototyping phase, sees the small business work directly with an Air Force Technical Point of Contact (TPOC) to conduct further R&D to build and adapt their dual-use proposed solution to fit Air Force needs.
-Open Topic Phase II awards provide a maximum award of $1.25M (SBIR) and $1.8M (STTR) over up to 21-months.
+Open Topic Phase II awards provide a maximum award of $1.25M (SBIR) and up to $1.8M (STTR) over up to 21-months.

 Specific Topic Phase II